 Before starting to tack, you must do three things.
 (1) Look over your shoulder.
 Are you about to turn into someone's path?
 (2) Drop your front hand to the mast just below the boom.
-(3) Move your front foot to just in front of the mast (A).
+(3) Move your front foot to just in front of the mast (A in the figure at right).

 Now begin to turn into the wind by moving the sail to the back of the board and across the board, just as in the "Steering Step" above.
-(Figure A) Keep your arms straight, knees bent, and take a lot of little steps.
+(A in the figure at right) Keep your arms straight, knees bent, and take a lot of little steps.

 Keep force in the sail; that force is what turns you.
-As the board points into the wind, swing your body in front of the mast (B).
+As the board points into the wind, swing your body in front of the mast.
 Keep pushing the board around with your feet, and keep pulling on the sail with your rear hand.
 Keep force in the sail.
-Note that the sail is "backed" until you are all the way around (C).
+Note that the sail is "backed" until you are all the way around-you're actually pulling the sail against the wind, and it's not creating lift, but instead drag-the wind on the backed sail is pushing the board backwards.
+You use the force of the backed sail to allow you to push the board harder with your feet, to turn the board onto the new tack.

-When the board has turned all the way around (180°) , move to the new basic position (C and D) and start up as usual.
+When the board has turned all the way onto the new tack, move to the new basic sailing position and start up as usual, and get the board moving on the new tack (D in the figure at right).

-The important principle in the tack described above is that you keep pulling the sail against the wind for as much of the turn as possible (Figure C).
+The important principle in the tack described above is that you keep pulling the sail against the wind for as much of the turn as possible.
 This gives you something to lean against, and will help you avoid falling in.
 You can speed your tack by doing the following.
 Before beginning the tack, when you move your front foot just before the mast, also move your back foot a few inches back on the board (so that you have a wider stance).
 Having a wider stance will give your back foot more pushing power.